asterisk/documentation/docs/Configuration/Channel-Drivers/AudioSocket.md

 AudioSocket
 ===========

-AudioSocket is a simple TCP-based protocol for sending and receiving real-time audio streams.
+AudioSocket is a simple TCP-based protocol for sending and receiving real-time audio streams, and sending DTMF digits.

 There exists a protocol definition (below), a Go [library](https://github.com/CyCoreSystems/audiosocket), and Asterisk application and channel interfaces.